Florida Bright Futures Scholarship

 How Do I Qualify for a Florida Bright Futures Scholarship?

 Florida Bright Futures offers generous scholarships for Florida residents to attend either public or private colleges and universities located in Florida.
 The scholarship has historically been for up to 110 percent of the tuition cost of a Florida public university.
 Here are the basic requirements:

-Meeting a testing threshold of at least 29 on the ACT or 1330 on the SAT (soon to be a 1340 minimum), and
+Meeting a testing threshold of at least 29 on the ACT, 1340 on the SAT, or 96 on the Classical Learning Test (CLT); and

-100 hours of community service or 100 hours of work experience (students cannot combine volunteer and work hours to reach the 100-hour minimum).
+100 hours of community service, 100 hours of work experience, or a combination of volunteer and work hours to reach the 100-hour minimum.

 In lieu of a test score, students may qualify by earning an International Baccalaureate (IB) or Cambridge AICE diploma.
 This is an important exemption from the test score requirement.
 Staff with Cambridge AICE indicate that most students who qualify for Bright Futures using the AICE diploma do not have a test score high enough to qualify for Bright Futures.
 Florida offered work experience hours as an alternative to community service beginning in June 2022.

-For details on the eligibility requirements, please see: Bright Futures Student Handbook (floridastudentfinancialaidsg.org).
-Students complete the Florida Financial Aid Application (FFAA) by August 1 to receive this scholarship.
+For details on the eligibility requirements, please see: https://www.floridastudentfinancialaidsg.org/PDF/BFHandbookChapter1.pdf.
+Students complete the Florida Financial Aid Application (FFAA) by August 31 (some years August 1) to receive this scholarship.
 The FFAA can be found at: https://www.floridastudentfinancialaidsg.org/SAPPRFILE/SAPPRFILE.